 In 1950 Tony Zeegers became Dutch champion in dinghy 558.
 It was build by the boatyard de Vlijt.
 In 2014 Sjouke Dijkstra is the owner of this dinghy with the name of the Indian Chief Tecumseh.

 You want to build a 12foot dinghy by yourself and need the drawings.
 The Dutch watersportverbond is selling them.
 You can order the drawings of the 12foot dinghy (in dutch 12voetsjol) by sending an email to Mrs. Denise Willaarts info watersportverbond.
 The price is 65,50 Euro.
 After paying, the watersportverbond will sent the drawings to your home address.
-Besides the drawings you need the Dutch national class rules 2012 bouwvoorschriften2012.
+Besides the drawings you need the Dutch national class rules 2016 bouwvoorschriften2016.
 It is written in Dutch.
-This version is translated now in English.
+The 2012 version is translated in English.
 Read the classic rules 2012 in English.
 The translated 2016 version is not available yet.
 See also the pictures of dinghy NED824 for an impression.
 In the winter of 2017 a new dingy is build.
 See the detailed pictures of the building proces

 The two pictures give you an impression what are the possibilities to build a classic dinghy.
 Of course the boatyards like to build a new one for you.
 You can get one in the Italian style or one in the Dutch style.
 In Italy there are plastic dinghies and wooden.
 Both are modern and are racing together.
 The Dutch dinghy style is the original one.
 Racing together with plastic dinghies is not the policy.
 Hardly nothing is changed since 1913.
 The 12footcwc is founded by lovers of wooden dinghies in the original classic style.
 The price of a new dinghy is between 15.000 and 25.000 euro.
 Dinghies build in Lithuania of Turkey are rather cheap.
 In Holland is a lot of experience in building dinghies, but the prices are higher.
 A second hand dinghy, you can buy between 5000 and 12000 euro, included a Dutch standardisation certificate of the "watersportverbond".
 If you need any help, sent an email to the webmaster.
 Have a look at the dinghy url s for a lot of information.
 Also many boatyards are published here.